Chiara Badano: Illness

 To help prepare her parents for life after she died, Chiara made them dinner reservations for Valentine's Day after they refused to leave her bedside and ordered them to not return until after midnight.
 At Christmas she wrote, "Holy Christmas 1990.
 Thank you for everything.
 Happy New Year," on a Christmas card and hid it among some blank ones for her mother to find later.

 Chiara's faith and spirit never dwindled even after the cancer left her unable to walk and a CAT scan showed that any hope of remission was gone.
 In response, she simply said, "If I had to choose between walking again and going to Heaven, I wouldn't hesitate.
 I would choose Heaven."
 On July 19, 1989, Chiara almost died of a hemorrhage.
 Her faith did not falter as she said, "Don't shed any tears for me.
 I'm going to Jesus.
 At my funeral, I don't want people crying, but singing with all their hearts."

 Cardinal Saldarini, Archbishop of Turin, Italy, heard about Chiara's illness and visited her at the hospital.
 He asked her, "The light in your eyes is splendid.
 Where does it come from?"
 Chiara simply replied, "I try to love Jesus as much as I can."

-When Chiara realized she was not going to get better, she started to plan for her "wedding" (her funeral) with her mother.
-She chose the music, songs, flowers, and the readings for Mass.
+When Chiara realized she was not going to get better, she started to make plans with her mother for her "wedding" (her funeral).
+She chose the music, hymns, flowers, and the readings for Mass.
 She wanted to be buried in her "wedding dress," a white dress with a pink waist, because her death would allow her to become the bride of Christ.
 She told her mother, "When you're getting me ready, Mum, you have to keep saying to yourself, 'Chiara Luce is now seeing Jesus.
 Before she died, she told her mother, "Oh, Mama, young people…young people…they are the future.
 You see, I can't run anymore, but how I would like to pass on to them the torch, like in the Olympics!
 Young people have only one life and it's worthwhile to spend it well."